Ephedra is commonly known by its Chinese name "Ma Huang" due to its popularity in Chinese medicine.

 + Traditional Chinese Medicine

-The use of Ephedra dates back thousands of years, especially in China where it has been used for at least 5000 years as medicine.
-Mention of this herb have been found in some of the Hindu Vedas as well [1, 2, 8].
+The use of ephedra dates back thousands of years, especially in China where it has been used for at least 5000 years as medicine.
+Mention of this herb has been found in some of the Hindu Vedas as well [1, 2, 8].

 In total, its traditional usage across Asia includes the treatment of asthma, nasal congestion, hypotension, urinary incontinence, .